WorldCereal/worldcereal-documentation/index.md

 Any remaining questions?
 Reach out to us through our dedicated [USER FORUM](https://forum.esa-worldcereal.org/)!

+Stay informed about our activities by subscribing to our [newsletter](https://esa-worldcereal.org/en#subscribe).

 The WorldCereal project is executed by a consortium of six partners, lead by [VITO Remote Sensing](https://remotesensing.vito.be/):
 </div>